-Got poop stains on your carpet?
-Follow this cleaning tutorial to learn how to remove poop stains from carpets as well as get rid of the smell!
+How to remove poop stains from carpet is something every mom runs into at least once.
+Follow this cleaning tutorial to learn how to remove poop stains from carpets.
+This DIY poop stain remover will get rid of the smell too!

 If you have a baby in diapers, about the worst thing that can happen is them getting a bought of sickness that gives your baby the runs.
 Yes, I mean diarrhea.
 Sorry, it’s not very glamorous to talk about.
 Actually, it downright gross and it stinks.
 But, it is an unfortunate and common reality for all parents, at some point.